 FAQ (Frequently Asked Questions):

-A PAC code is valid for 30 days from the date it is issued.
-If you do not use the PAC with your new network within this time it will expire and you will need to request a new one from your old provider.
+Port Authorization Codes are valid for 30 days from the date they are issued.
+If you do not use your PAC code with your new mobile network within this time it will expire and you will need to request a new one from your current provider.

 Yes you should be able to transfer your old number to your new network provider at any time even after you have received a new number.
 There is no set time limit to when you can do this, but you must ensure you have requested your PAC number before your old account has been closed and that you use your PAC code within the 30-day expiry period.

 Can I be refused my PAC code?

 Provided that the account and number belong to you and have not been cancelled there should be no reason why you cannot get your PAC code.